Signet Peter Kittel Initialen

 7. No word bindings

 In English, you bind words together when it fits.
 "It is" is pronounced like it were spelled "Itiz".
 This does not happen in German!
 There is always a little pause between separate words, the official term is "glottal stop".
-Yet this must not turn into a staccato-like pronunciation.
+Yet this should not necessarily lead to a staccato-like pronunciation.
 But you know that we love to spell words together like Damenhandtasche (lady's hand bag, purse), and inside such compounds, the words will be pronounced together.
+But then consider the issue of the next chapter.

 8. Syllables